nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) :fire: Use TinyGo Playground with [tinygo](https://play.tinygo.org)

 TinyGo is an alternative Go compiler that focuses on embedded devices, and WASM.
 There are some Go constructs and packages that not supported.
-In this online playground you can veryify your code.
+In this online playground you can verify your code.

 <div align="center"><img src="img/tinygo-playground.png" style="margin: 8px; max-height: 640px;"></div>